Constraining Below-threshold Radio Source Counts With Machine Learning: Results

 where $i$ labels the sub-images ($i=1,..,400)$, $j$ the flux bin ($j=1,..,10)$ and $k$ the image in our test set ($k=1,..,N_{set}$).
 The estimator we plot in Fig.~\ref{fig:result1} is the mean over all the images and sub-images in the test set, and the error bars are the standard deviations.
 We distinguish testing sets by color.
 The blue points correspond to the ensemble of $\alpha$ and $s_0$ values covering the whole training domain, whilst the red points correspond to the subset of test spectra that fall in our ROI, i.e., around the $\mathcal{P}(D)$ region of Fig.~\ref{fig:training_set}, shown with red lines in Fig.~\ref{fig:different}.
 We computed upper error bars from the standard deviation of cases overshooting the mean value and lower error bars for undershooting cases.
 We see that for the brightest bins the error bars are rather symmetric, which reflects the fact that the underlying distributions are fairly Gaussian.
 In the case of the faintest flux bins, the distributions have more pronounced tails, which lead to asymmetric errors.
 In these absolute terms, i.e., in terms of the direct output of the CNN, we observe a systematic increase in reconstruction accuracy in higher flux bins.
 On the other hand, it is more meaningful to show the relative reconstruction accuracy, reported on the right panel of Fig.~\ref{fig:result1}, in terms of

 showing again the average over all the images and sub-images in the test set as the prediction estimator and computing errors as the standard deviations.
 Here it is evident that, when considering the entire test set and the faintest flux bins, the upper error is more pronounced than the lower error.
 This arises because the CNN prediction for the lowest curves in Fig.~\ref{fig:different} is significantly overshooting the true value, inducing a significant upper tail in the distribution.
+In the first flux bins an average overestimation is observed in the right panel of Fig.~\ref{fig:result1}, driven by models with low counts.
+On the other hand, the mean value of $\Delta R$ in the left panel of Fig.~\ref{fig:result1} is dominated by models with large counts, for which the CNN tends to underestimate the true values.

 In a real experiment, one is of course not interested in the predicted spectrum of each sub-image, but rather of the full aggregated 25 deg$^2$ map made by 400 sub-images.
 Therefore, in order to ascertain the bin-by-bin reconstruction accuracy across the simulated testing maps, we build the relative reconstruction residual in the flux bin $j$ averaged over the sub-images in a given image $k$: